Fullerton Geftakys Assembly

 Mark Campbell donated $10K toward purchasing a property for Cornerstone.
 The money was not returned when the property was sold in 2003.

-As has been reported elsewhere, Brent T. donated $10K toward building the house in Cuernavaca for the Geftakys ministry.
+As has been reported , Brent T. donated $10K toward building the house in Cuernavaca for the Geftakys ministry.
 Dave Zach also contributed significantly.
 That property is in Marta Velasco's name, since Americans cannot own property in Mexico.
+She refers to it as 'my house'.
 Since the demise of the Geftakys ministry Marcos and Marta have held onto the property and refuse to negotiate with donors about what should be done with it.